 The most likely outcome of taking a holiday is that you will receive a penalty notice – if this is part of a continuing pattern of poor attendance further action is likely to be taken.
 The only person who can authorise a holiday is the Headteacher – handing in a letter or telling a teacher does not mean a holiday has been approved.

-School does appreciate that travel companies increase prices during school holidays, so to try and help our families we have arranged the school year calendar to give two weeks holiday at the end of May/beginning of June (this year the dates are 25th May to 9th June 2019).
-The second week is not generally a school holiday and therefore holiday prices are much better.
+School does appreciate that travel companies increase prices during school holidays, so to try and help our families we have arranged the school year calendar to give two weeks holiday at the end of May/beginning of June.
+The second week is not generally not a school holiday and therefore holiday prices are much better.
 Many of our families do take advantage of this opportunity for a cheaper holiday in early June.

-Further information can be obtained from the School Office – please ask to speak to Mrs. Moorcroft.
+Further information can be obtained from the School Office – please ask to speak to Miss.
+Moorcroft.
 Also see our Attendance Policy (available on our Policies page).